probcomp/probcomp-stack/README.md

 ### Terminate a user's instance

-Run `aws cloudformation delete-stack --stack-name probcomp/stack/<user>`
+Run `aws cloudformation delete-stack --stack-name probcomp-stack-<user>`

 ### SSH into the instance